vmalpani/PhotonMapping/README.md

 	public static final double QUERY_RADIUS_FRACTION_CAUSTIC = 1.0 / 100.0;
 	public static final int KNN = 50;
 	public static final int KNN_CAUSTIC = 50;

-A few scenes:

-"cbox.xml" : Default scene with 4 refractive spheres in a Cornell Box.
-"cbox-mirror-glass.xml" : A refractive sphere and a reflecting sphere in a Cornell Box.
-"spec_sphere_0.xml" : A glossy sphere in a Cornell Box